Livestock kills despite herd protection: How is this possible?

 - Sloppiness in the office of Katrin Schneeberger

-- Livestock grazing changes soil, plants and insect populations
+- Livestock grazing alters the soil, plants and insect populations

-- The absurd hunt for wolves in Switzerland
+- The senseless hunt for wolves in Switzerland

 - The truth about sheep mortality in Switzerland: causes and statistics

-- Participatory action: A call for change in Switzerland
+- Participation campaign: An appeal for change in Switzerland

-- 200 environmental organizations from 6 continents call on the Swiss government: Stop the wolf cull
+- 200 environmental organisations from 6 continents call on the Swiss government: Stop the wolf cull

-- Federal Council strongly criticized by wolf experts
+- Federal Councillor strongly criticized by wolf experts

 - The consequences of controversial wolf management in Switzerland